compthinking/compthinkblog/_posts/2015-03-29-Computers-Cannot-Make-Ethical-Choices-For-Us-7c9ed06fb811.md

 tags: []
 ---

-I came across this interesting [post on the legal and insurance implications of Tesla’s upcoming self-driving feature](http://www.huffingtonpost.com/2015/03/28/tesla-self-driving-cars_n_6961922.html).
+I came across this interesting [post on the legal and insurance implications of Tesla’s upcoming autonomous driving feature](http://www.huffingtonpost.com/2015/03/28/tesla-autonomous driving-cars_n_6961922.html).
 The new feature would only work for interstate highways in the USA but it would be a big step towards automated driving in cars being widely used in regular driving situations.
 From a technological perspective it is exciting.

 The article notes that fully automatous cars are not going to be common in the near future which they followed with this stunning sentence: